2020-Spring-CSC-330/T03-master/README.md

 ## Learning Objectives:

-- Analyze and understand an E-R diagram
+- Practice sketching and developing your User Interface
-- Decompose a real-world scenario into its database representation
+- Apply design principles and usability knowledge to create a satisfactory prototype for your project
-- Apply what you learned to create a new E-R diagram of a real world system
+- Test your prototype and make changes

 ## Key Terms & Definitions
 *From MDM, Ch 2, pg 53-74*